List of EastEnders characters introduced in 2008: Jordan Johnson

 Almost five years later, Denise receives a visit from the police, who say someone in custody has been arrested and given her address as theirs.
 Eventually, Denise discovers that it is Jordan, and he has been involved in a knife attack and has been released on bail.
 After learning from Gloria that she hasn't seen Jordan in years and after visiting Lucas in prison following her concerns, Denise decides to track Jordan down.
 After she gets into contact with him, Jordan arrives in Walford and confronts her in the gardens, warning her to leave him alone.
 Denise's sister Kim Fox-Hubbard (Tameka Empson) sees Jordan and hits him with her bag, cutting him, so Denise takes him home to clean his wound.
 Kim, Patrick and Kim's husband Vincent Hubbard (Richard Blackwood) are against him staying even though he owes money to people who want to hurt him.
 Angry, Jordan pushes Denise but then apologies, but Patrick says he is just like Lucas, so Jordan leaves.
 He is then kicked and beaten by a gang.
 The next day, Denise hears from police that Jordan is in trouble again, so tracks him down to his squat, where he reveals that it was his girlfriend, Amelle Ellington (Sophia Brown), who took drugs but died from an overdose, and now he has inherited her debt.
 When Denise returns to Walford, she has brought Jordan back as well and it is revealed that he has a son, JJ Johnson (Zayden Kareem).
 Vincent pays off the drug debt and Jordan decides to enrol on a carpenter course at college.
-Jordan visits Lucas in prison when he finds a torn up visiting order and again with Denise, where Lucas tells Jordan he has a plan to get a job in the kitchens and then escaping.
+Jordan visits Lucas in prison when he finds a torn up visiting order and again with Denise, where Lucas tells Jordan he has a plan to get a job in the kitchens and then escape.
 They persuade Denise to put in a good word so Lucas can get a job and on the day they plan to escape, Jordan takes Paul Coker's (Jonny Labey) car and tries to get Denise to come.
 Denise tells Jordan that Lucas is poisoning him and she wants to protect him as he is her child like Chelsea and Libby.
 Jordan gets angry when he finds out the police have been called and Denise persuades him to tell them about Lucas.
 Jordan is then arrested and held on remand.
 Denise visits Jordan in prison, having discovered that JJ's mother, Amelle, is alive.
 Jordan convinces Denise that Amelle is a bad mother, but when Denise meets Amelle, Denise finds out Amelle is not a drug addict and JJ is actually called Jamie.
 Denise allows JJ to live with Amelle permanently.